xmtp/xmtp-dot-org/docs/dev-concepts/faq.md

 Blockchain accounts sign and advertise a set of keys to start using XMTP.
 These keys attest to the authenticity of both accounts.
 XMTP uses these keys to establish a shared secret between the blockchain accounts and uses it to generate a key used to encrypt an invitation that allows the blockchain accounts to start exchanging messages.
 No third-party apps or relayers are involved in this process.

-To learn more about these keys, see [Key generation and usage in XMTP][key-generation-and-usage].
+To learn more about these keys, see [Key generation and usage in XMTP](key-generation-and-usage).

-To learn more about invitation and message encryption, see [Invitation and message encryption with XMTP](/docs/dev-concepts/invitation-and-message-encryption).
+To learn more about invitation and message encryption, see [Invitation and message encryption with XMTP](invitation-and-message-encryption).

 ### Does each blockchain account address have a corresponding XMTP identity?